uniworld-io/developer-docs/docs/fullNodeAPI.md

 ### Approve Nft token
 - Path: /wallet/approvenfttoken
 - Method: POST
-- Description: Approve one Nft token of owner to other address, so the address can do transfer, burn ... operation.
+- Description: Delegate an address for nft token, so it can do transfer, burn ... operation.
 - Params and data example:
  ```
 curl --location --request POST 'http://{host}/wallet/approvenfttoken' \